Corporate Social Responsibility

 - Construction/ small work

 There are further procurement guidelines on the University’s procurement webpage; which cover sustainability issues.

 The University has examined its Scope 3 carbon dioxide emissions due to procurement activity and an annual report is produced on this as part of the Investors in the Environment Manual – link.

 Environmental Management System

-The University has an Environmental Management System that has been accredited by the Investors in the Environment (iiE) scheme www.iie.uk.com/
+Previously, the University of Lincoln has been accredited by the Investors in the Environment (iiE) scheme www.iie.uk.com/

 Investors in the Environment (iiE) is a nationwide environmental accreditation scheme.
 It is designed to help businesses save money and the environment by improving their energy efficiency and reducing their environmental impact.

 In 2017, we were awarded the iiE Green Award.